Skip to Content

 Digital advertisers now rely heavily on third-party cookies to track users and effectively target ads.
 But an end to third-party cookies doesn’t mean an end to targeted advertising.
 Marketers must pivot to collect direct customer data and find alternative targeting methods.

-Option 1: First-Party Cookies
+Option 1: First-Party Cookies/Zero-Party Data

 Marketers/advertisers can continue to collect valuable consumer data directly from sites they control.
 First-party cookie data is pure because it comes direct from the user.
 Data from first-party cookies, also known as essential cookies, improve predictability and forecasting.